 - If it is a family event, families should be encouraged to sit together.
 Children should not be on the floor at the front.

 - No one should be seated to the side or behind the stage.
-Ideally, all seats should be no more than 45 degrees from the center.

 - There can be no videotaping or flash photography without prior approval.